Analytic Memo (classroom)

 What students will need

-The following workflow is meant as guidance for how you can facilitate Analytic Memo learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate Analytic Memo learning activity within a classroom.

 - Determine which analytic approaches or methods are to be assessed.